potatolain/daring-escape/README.md

 If this really takes off or something I'll certainly clean this up a bit.

-Feel free to contact me over email (see my Github user profile) or [Twitter](https://twitter.com/cppchriscpp) with any questions about this game.
+Feel free to contact me over email (see my Github user profile) or open an issue with any questions about this game.